andyatkinson/andyatkinson.github.io/_posts/2024-10-24-rails-world-2024-conference-recap.md

 This was interesting to see.
 I knew Matz didn't normally attend Ruby on Rails conferences, so it was exciting to see him attending.
 I should have taken the opportunity to ask for a picture, but did see plenty of others walking around getting pictures with Matz.
 Great for the community to see the heroes in person!

 ## Event: Rails Startups With Evil Martians and Whop

+Whop and Evil Martians sponsored a social event called Rails Startups.
 This was a fun event!

-I appreciated being invited by Irina.
-I had the chance to meet Jack from [Whop](https://whop.com).
-Met a lot of other folks in person like [Kir](https://kirshatrov.com), Miles, Yaroslov from [SupeRails](https://superails.com), hung out more with [John](https://www.johnnunemaker.com).
-Great vibes!
+I appreciated being invited by Irina and had the chance to meet Jack from [Whop](https://whop.com) and a bunch of other Ruby community folks like [Kir](https://kirshatrov.com), Miles, Yaroslov from [SupeRails](https://superails.com), and [John](https://www.johnnunemaker.com).

-## Conference Day 2 - Friday
+## Conference Day 2: Friday

 On Day 2, the highlight and emphasis for me was Book Signing, handing out books, and talking Postgres + Rails!